PlaidWeb/publ-site/content/blog/20180507 the trouble with php.md

-So, long story short, one of the biggest problems with PHP isn't with the language itself, but with the way that PHP gets run; people (and their bots) can find ways to upload arbitrary files with a .php extension and, if that upload is visible to the webserver (which it often will be), then a request to view that file will execute that file, regardless of its origin.
+So, long story short, one of the biggest problems with PHP isn't with the language itself, but with the way that PHP gets run; people (and their bots) can find ways to upload arbitrary files with a .php extension and, if that upload is visible to the webserver (which it often will be), then a request to view that file will execute that file, regardless of its origin, and from there it can do anything that your own site can.

-The sandbox no longer had any walls.

 ### Other PHP features of note